edamame-course/BLAST-tutorial/running-BLAST.md

 Hint: You can use this sample query: rep_set_sub.fna

 ## Different BLAST options
 BLAST has lots and lots and lots of options.
 Run 'blastn' by itself to see what they are.
 Some of the most useful ones are `-evalue`.

-If you want to search protein, use 'blastp' instead of 'blastn'. 'blastx', 'tblastn', 'tblastx' also available.
+If you want to search protein, use
+- 'blastp' - search protein databases using a protein query
+- 'blastx' - search protein databases using a translated nucleotide query
+- 'tblastn' - search translated nucleotide databases using a protein query
+- 'tblastx' - search translated nucleotide databases using a translated nucleotide query

 alignment view options: